 Most people don’t give this topic much thought until VOC related symptoms seem to not go away and doctors give a diagnosis like “Most likely environmental” your environment is where you spend your time.
-Unless you live in a tepee or tree fort this primarily means your home.
+Unless you live in some type of a fresh air environment like a tepee, for most people the environment you live in would be your home and to a lesser degree your workplace.
 Some of the health effect of VOCs on humans is eye, nose, and throat irritation; headaches, loss of coordination, nausea; damage to liver, kidney, and central nervous system.
 Some VOCs from testing are known to cause cancer in animals and are suspected or known to cause cancer in humans.

 Key signs or symptoms associated with exposure to VOCs include conjunctival irritation, nose and throat discomfort, headache, allergic skin reaction, dyspnea, declines in serum cholinesterase levels, nausea, emesis, epistaxis, fatigue, dizziness.
 Volatile organic compounds appear also to be significant risk factors for asthma and chronic obstructive pulmonary disease (COPD).

 - See Association of domestic exposure to volatile organic compounds with asthma in young children; PDF

 Varying Effects of VOC’s

 The ability of organic chemicals to cause health effects varies greatly from those that are highly toxic, to those with no known health effect.
 Some have a strong smell and some no smell at all.
 The extent of health effects of VOCs on humans will depend on many factors including level of exposure and length of time exposed and where they are exposed i.e. floors, bed mattresses, play toys etc.